Comparing Speech Recognition Software to Transcription ServicesNov 28, 2019 | zydoc

 A significant portion of these critical events may be traced to critical inaccuracies in medical documentation.
 The smallest mistake, such as switching two medications that sound alike, adding a zero or misplacing a decimal point can have lethal consequences for the patient, and lead to millions of dollars of malpractice exposure for physicians and medical entities.
 No one would argue that the quality of medical records is directly related to the quality of care, and conversely, a higher error rate in medical documentation should have a higher rate of medical complications.

-To compound clinical documentation efforts, physicians are faced with an average of almost six hours of data entry time per day toiling at HER medical documentation using keyboard and mouse on their computers.
-The average physician types at 30 words per minute, very few can type as fast as dictation rates of 100 words per minute.
+To compound clinical documentation efforts, physicians are faced with an average of almost six hours of data entry time per day toiling at EHR medical documentation using keyboard and mouse on their computers.
+The average physician types at 30 words per minute.
+Very few can type as fast as dictation rates of 100 words per minute.
 It is only natural that physicians would prefer to dictate their medical documentation.
 It is important to know if different methods of documentation result in different error rates.

 Accuracy of Speech Recognition vs. Transcription